Afnarel/.dotfiles/README.md

 You'll need to `sudo pip install flake8 virtualenv virtualenvwrapper` first (not done in the deploy script because it requires root).

+If you are looking for information on the tools provided by these config files, have a look at the DOCUMENTATION.md file instead.